The M6-C Artificial Cervical Disc U.S. Clinical Study

 U.S. Clinical Study Results Shows Significant Improvement in Pain, Function and Quality of Life Scores, as well as Reduction in Pain and Opioid Medications Use.

 Like many new medical devices available in the U.S., the M6-C™ artificial cervical disc was evaluated through a large Investigational Device Exemption (IDE) clinical study to ensure the device was safe and effective prior to making it available to surgeons.
-This data was the basis for the U.S. Food and Drug Administration (FDA) approval of the M6-C artificial cervical disc for patients suffering from cervical disc degeneration.
-The U.S. study evaluated the safety and effectiveness of the M6-C artificial cervical disc compared to anterior cervical discectomy and fusion (ACDF) for the treatment of symptomatic cervical radiculopathy with or without cord compression.
+The data from the IDE study was the basis for the U.S. Food and Drug Administration (FDA) approval of the M6-C artificial cervical disc for patients suffering from cervical disc degeneration.
+The U.S. study evaluated the safety and effectiveness of the M6-C artificial cervical disc by comparing it to anterior cervical discectomy and fusion (ACDF) for the treatment of symptomatic cervical radiculopathy with or without cord compression.

-The overall success rate for the protocol specified primary endpoint for the M6-C disc patients was 86.8 percent at 24 months and 79.3 percent in the control group.
+The overall cervical disc replacement success rate as measured by the protocol specified primary endpoint for the M6-C disc patients was 86.8 percent at 24 months and 79.3 percent in the ACDF control group.
 This data statistically demonstrates that cervical disc replacement with the M6-C disc is not inferior to treatment with ACDF.

 The M6-C IDE Study Conclusions at 24 Months include: